Dr. James Hoelzle, PhD (Principal Investigator)

 Sammy is a 3rd year graduate student in the clinical psychology doctoral program.
 She earned a B.S. from the University of Wisconsin-Madison in 2022 and spent the following year as a clinical research coordinator studying Alzheimer’s disease and successful aging at the Wisconsin Alzheimer’s Disease Research Center in Madison, Wisconsin.
 Her research interests focus on neuropsychological assessment and studying factors that contribute to healthy brain aging.
 Outside of school, Sammy likes to get outside for walks or runs, cook, and spend time with friends and family.

-Nicole Eng (Graduate Student)
+Nicole Eng, M.S.
+(Graduate Student)

 Undergraduate Students